 The world of high-end watchmaking is known for experimenting with rare and interesting materials to craft unique timepieces.
-Back in 2018, Swiss watchmaker H. Moser & Cie introduced the Endeavour Perpetual Moon Concept watch that came with a dial coated in Vantablack — also known as the blackest material on Earth.
+In 2018, Swiss watchmaker H. Moser & Cie introduced the Endeavour Perpetual Moon Concept watch that came with a dial coated in Vantablack — also known as the blackest material on Earth.
 The watch brand has become well known for its Concept line of watches and has now released a new limited-edition watch with a Vantablack dial and tourbillon at 6 o’clock that appears to float on top of a bottomless abyss.
-Called the Endeavor Tourbillon Concept Vantablack, the watch is limited to just 50 examples and you’ll have to shell out $75,000.
+Called the Endeavor Tourbillon Concept Vantablack, the watch is limited to just 50 examples, and you’ll have to shell out $75,000.

-[Via: Fast Company]
+[Via Fast Company]